 A second problem is the absence of tracks.
 Bigfoot aficionados explain away the total lack of roadkill and other corpses by assigning to Bigfoot extreme stealthiness.
 Yet even if he were a skilled recluse, he would still need to leave tracks, and even Bigfoot’s most-known investigators, such as Jeff Meldrum, have come up empty.
 Meldrum is an anthropologist, so he would know where to look and what to look for if stalking a North American bipedal ape.
 After all, rare mammal tracks are found by expert biologists who know where and when to look.

 Many alleged tracks have been reported, of course, but this brings us to the third problem.
-Bigfoot is supposed to live in forests and on mountains, making his way over rocks, ice, sharp fern leaves, cockle-burs, rushing streams, and thorns.
+Bigfoot is supposed to live in forests and on mountains, making his way over rocks, ice, sharp ferns, cockle-burs, rushing streams, and thorns.
 This should produce feet that are rough, scarred, calloused, broken, and torn.
 Instead the prints are smooth, almost manicured.
 They should appear consistent with an animal who has adapted for rugged conditions, but instead are featureless.
 Additionally, a large, lumbering bipedal primate should have toes that splay apart, as they do in wild primates.
 Instead, the toes seem neatly placed together.
 This is all strong evidence against the existence of Sasquatch unless we credit the monster with footwear innovation or the ability to fly.

 Finally, Bigfoot DNA in the wilderness should be ubiquitous.
 Melba Ketchum purported to have evidence that Bigfoot was a cross between homo sapiens and an unknown animal.
 For maximum benefit, she should have had it being a Roswell alien.